friendliai/lm-evaluation-harness/README.md

 --model_args model_name_or_path {model_name_of_path from huggingface hub},req_url={engine request url} \
 --tasks {evaluation tas} \
---num_fewshot {number of fewshot samples} # optional. without this option, num_fewshot=0 --no-cache # optional. without this option, if evaluation result is existing, then skip the evaluation process, return cached results.
+--num_fewshot {number of fewshot samples} # optional. without this option, num_fewshot=0 --no_cache # optional. without this option, if evaluation result is existing, then skip the evaluation process, return cached results.
 --average_acc_tasks # only for mmlu tasks.
 In lm-evaluation-harness, mmlu dataset contains a lots of seperated datasets.
 Using this option, the average acc of all seperated datsets is added in result table.
 ```